Cumberland ValleyQuick Links

 If you are a water-lover, fly-fish at the world-renowned Yellow Breeches Creek, boat or fish at Children's Lake, or make a splash with the family at Cumberland Valley's oldest public pool and waterpark.

 Boiling Springs is a hiker's paradise!
 Not only does the Appalachian Trail run through the center of town, but it's also home to the regional Appalachian Trail office.
 Boiling Springs was acknowledged as the first official Appalachian Trail Community in Pennsylvania for the town's commitment to providing a service to hikers and promoting the asset of the Appalachian Trail.
 This town is as passionate about the outdoors as its visitors!
 Welcome home hikers!
+If you enjoy the outdoors, take in a scenic bike ride as well.

 Don't know where to start?
 Get a taste of Boiling Springs with the Self-Guided Walking Tour, highlighting the town's 19th-century architecture, scenic sights and businesses that are located in unusual and historic buildings.
 You can also see where everything is located and plan your route using the Boiling Springs Interactive Map.